Postdoctoral Research Fellows

 Coastal Risks and Sea-Level Rise Research Group

 Barbara Neumann studied Geography at Saarland University (Saarbrücken, Germany) and at Simon Fraser University (B.C., Canada).
 She received her doctorate in Geography from Saarland University in 2002.
 Thereafter, she conducted several applied research projects at the Department of Geography in Saarbrücken and worked as freelance consultant.
-In 2010, Barbara Neumann joined the Coastal Risks and Sea-Level Rise Research Group in the Department of Geography at Kiel University and the Cluster of Excellence ‘The Future Ocean’ as postdoctoral research associate.
-She is further affiliated with the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong, Australia.
+In 2010, Barbara Neumann joined the Coastal Risks and Sea-Level Rise Research Group in the Department of Geography at Kiel University and the Cluster of Excellence "The Future Ocean" as postdoctoral research associate.
+She is further affiliated with the interdisciplinary centre Kiel Marine Science at Kiel University and with the Australian National Centre for Ocean Resources and Security (ANCORS) at the University of Wollongong, Australia.

 Barbara has expertise in social-ecological systems analysis, exposure analysis and sustainability research with respect to coastal regions and the coastal zone, including impacts of sea-level rise.
 She combines GIS-based modelling and analysis techniques and social science research methods.
 In recent projects, Barbara studied the exposure of coastal population to impacts of climate change (i.e. sea-level rise) and explored the effects of sea-level rise on maritime boundaries.